We are working toward a society filled with

 Kenya (she/her) is an adjunct faculty member of Sound Circle Center for Arts and Anthroposophy teacher training program.
 She is currently working with staff and student teachers to decolonize Waldorf curriculum and reimagine early and grade school education.
 She has a Masters degree in Education, a Waldorf certification, and is a certified Wellness Coach.
 During her Waldorf teaching years, Kenya founded and chaired her school’s Diversity, Equity and Inclusion Committee, and continues working to bring racial literacy and social justice to the forefront of education.
 Kenya finds her deepest joy in helping others reach their greatest potential, especially during such a transformative time in our history.

-Sarah (she/her & ze/zir) is a queer, white Jew, a K-12 teacher, and a facilitator in public learning spaces with Rise for Racial Justice and the White Privilege Conference.
-She does this work because she believes in the joy, connection, and creativity that are possible in our bodies and spirits.
-Sarah believes that white supremacy threatens that very aliveness, literally, in our bodies and spirits.
-Glimpses of full, free aliveness in moments of courage and moments of ease energize zir to remember that, as Aurora Levins Morales says, "another world is possible”.
-Ze holds a BA from Vassar College and currently lives in Lenapehokink in the city of Philadelphia.
-According to her 6th-grade students, Sarah sings frequently and always wears warm sweaters.
+Sarah Moss (she/her & ze/zir) is a queer, white Jew, a K-12 teacher, and a facilitator.
+She does this work because ze believes in the joy, connection, creativity, and healing that are possible in our bodies, spirits, and communities when we embody love and honesty in our relationships.
+Ze believes that racial literacy and dialogue skills can support us in game-changing ways as we work to cultivate racial justice in our schools and lives.
+She holds a BA from Vassar College and currently lives in Lenapehoking in the city of Philadelphia.
+According to her 6th-grade students, Sarah Moss sings frequently and always wears warm sweaters.